 GROWTH TRACK: DEEPER

-The goal of this week's class is to give you an overview of what Christ Community Church is primarily about.
-We talked about our values, prioritizing doctrinal issues, and most importantly, the Gospel.
+The goal of this session is to give you an overview of what Christ Community Church is primarily about.
+We talked about our values, partnerships, and most importantly, the Gospel.

 OUR CORE VALUES